Jaswanthpy/Project-1/README.md

 ## Output

-Upload Message in JSON file to S3 bucket
+Upload Message as JSON file to S3 bucket